PacktPublishing/Design-Patterns-and-SOLID-Principles-with-Java/README.md

 classes respectively to demonstrate the possibilities of the Factory Method design pattern.
 * Update `Main` to instantiate the "regular" or the trial instances of the aforementioned classes based on the value of the `FULL_VERSION` flag.

+**Note**: changed how the HtmlEscaperOutputStream class is used - after export, instead before export.